Skip to main content

 Numbers to know like the back of your hand

-Just like you probably know how many followers you have on social media and how many unread emails you have in your inbox, there are certain financial numbers that are important to be able to rattle off.
+Just like you probably know how many followers you have on social media and how many unread emails you have in your inbox, there are specific financial numbers that are important to be able to rattle off.
 Nadia recommends that every wedding pro have these numbers in their head (or noted somewhere accessible) at all times:

-• When you have automatic payments being charged as well as any renewals and their due dates
+• When you have automatic payments being charged, as well as any renewals and their due dates

 • Your total monthly operating costs